Please enable JavaScript to view this website

 Minimally Invasive Spine Surgery is an exciting and growing field and an incredible way to safely and effectively address challenging spine pathology, potentially with less morbidity and complications.
 I firmly believe that minimally invasive techniques offer superior outcomes to our patients, and I have advanced this field in my clinical practice and in my research efforts.
 Generations of spine surgeons have been taught that it is dangerous to perform a kyphoplasty at more than three levels.
 My research on this subject proved the safety of treating more than four levels, giving patients with more levels of disease access to this important treatment.

-I am particularly excited about a research study I just completed regarding the dramatically lower long-term reoperation rate after minimally invasive spine surgery compared to traditional open lumber spine surgery for the treatment of multiple common pathologies involving the spine.
+I recently published a research study regarding the dramatically lower long-term reoperation rate after minimally invasive spine surgery compared to traditional open lumber spine surgery for the treatment of multiple common pathologies involving the spine.
 I believe this series of over 2,000 patients will help tip the scale towards more widespread of adoption of minimally invasive techniques in spine surgery.

-I also currently serve as the Principal Investigator for the FUSE study, a funded, industry-sponsored, FDA IDE study.
-This is a randomized controlled trial evaluating the benefit of adding a minimally invasive posterior cervical spine fusion technique in the care of high risk patients who require a three-level anterior cervical discectomy and fusion (ACDF).
+I recently served as the Principal Investigator for the Corewell Health investigation site for the FUSE study, a funded, industry-sponsored, FDA IDE study.
+This was a randomized controlled trial evaluating the benefit of adding a minimally invasive posterior cervical spine fusion technique in the care of high risk patients who require a three-level anterior cervical discectomy and fusion (ACDF).
+The exciting results are being published soon in a peer-reviewed journal.
 Briefly, patients who need a three-level ACDF have a substantial risk of not fully healing their spine fusion after their operation.
 This new minimally invasive posterior fusion technique may significantly increase their successful healing (or fusion).